 *A coach is not a licensed therapist, nor under a licensure track.
 A benefit to a coach is that they are more affordable to a therapist, but a coach is not typically covered through insurance.

 Bailey Esch, M.Ed

 Under Dr. Haider's license, Bailey acts as an anxiety coach.
 Bailey has an extensive background working with children and families in different capacities- in preschools, school administration, hospital settings ad home-based family visits.
 Her educational background is in Special Education, receiving her master’s degree in education; Early childhood Special Education from the University of Washington, and a master’s degree in Education; Mind, Brain, Education from Harvard Graduate School of Education.
-She has a Graduate Certificate in Advance Practice Nursing in Infant Mental Health from the University of Washington and is pursuing a certification as a child life specialist through the University of California- Santa Barbara.
+She has a Graduate Certificate in Advance Practice Nursing in Infant Mental Health from the University of Washington.
+Bailey has also completed course work and a practicum through Denver Health Hospital, in Child Life.
 Additionally, Bailey is a water color artist and appreciates bringing creativity into her sessions, and encourages clients to practice her belief that mind-body connection promotes overall health.